Do Go On - 483 - The Kidnapping of Alfred The Gorilla

 Shout out the people that have been supporting the show on Patreon.

-If you're on for a few months these days, I think it's, I think that's about the
+If you're on for a few months these days, I think that's about the wait.

 We will shout you out live on an episode, which we're going to do now to nine lucky souls.

-So remember Jess, because this was a few weeks ago that we recorded this in Bristol.
+Yeah.
+So I remember Jess, because this was a few weeks ago that we recorded this in Bristol.

 It was about a body of a gorilla that had been stuffed, Alfred, and then kidnapped.